 Background

 With the passage of the 2018 Agriculture Improvement Act (U.S. farm bill), the federal government removed industrial hemp (Cannabis sativa L.) from the list of Schedule I drugs and opened up opportunities for farmers to produce this once widely grown crop.
-At the time of publication, states are currently operating under the 2014 U.S. Farm Bill that allowed pilot programs for hemp production focusing on research.
-Georgia did not participate in the pilot program under the 2014 farm bill.
-Therefore, growers in Georgia must wait until the U.S. Department of Agriculture approves the Georgia state plan for outlining rules and regulations for hemp growers and processors.
-More information on the hemp rules and regulations can be found at agr.georgia.gov.
-It is anticipated that hemp growers and processors may grow for the 2020 production season.
+More information on the hemp rules and regulations can be found at agr.georgia.gov/hemp-program.

 The plant

-Most hemp cultivars will flower when exposed to day lengths of fewer than approximately 14 hours.
-There are also some autoflowering cultivars that will initiate flowering a certain number of days after seeding, regardless of the day length.
+Most hemp cultivars will flower when exposed to day lengths of fewer than approximately 13 to 14 hr.
+There are also some autoflowering (day neutral) cultivars that will initiate flowering a certain number of days after seeding, regardless of the day length.
 Knowing flowering times is critical for the production of hemp.
 Because Georgia has a long growing season, farmers may be tempted to plant hemp early in the spring, after the risk of frost has passed.
-But if planted when days are less than approximately 14 hours (mid-May), hemp may begin to flower before the plants have had a chance to undergo any vegetative growth.
+But if planted when days are less than approximately 14 hr (mid-May), hemp may begin to flower before the plants have had a chance to undergo any vegetative growth.
 Similarly, if growers plant too late in the season, plants may flower prematurely.
-In 2019 trials, most common day-length- sensitive hemp cultivars began flowering during the first week of August when planted in early June.
+In 2019 trials, most common day-length-sensitive hemp cultivars began flowering during the first week of August when planted in early June.
 Some crops planted in mid-July also began to flower at the same time, despite having very little vegetative growth.

 Cuttings and transplants

-Due to the need for female-only plantings, growers may notice that hemp for CBD production is often grown from rooted cuttings taken from female “mother” plants.
+Because of the need for female-only plantings, growers may notice that hemp for CBD production is often grown from rooted cuttings taken from female “mother” plants.
 Greenhouses supplying cuttings need to maintain a crop of mother plants to supply cuttings for the growers to plant in the field.
-In order to maintain vigorous vegetative growth, mother plants are often maintained under 18-24 hours of light.
+In order to maintain vigorous vegetative growth, mother plants are often maintained under 18–24 hr of light.
 In some cases, only enough light is supplied to ensure that plants do not flower, while in others supplemental light is provided in high enough quantities to both stimulate growth and enhance day length.
 It is not recommended to take cuttings from plants that are actively flowering, as it will significantly reduce chances of success for rooting cuttings.
-The lighting requirements of hemp will be discussed in detail in additional publications.

 Growers can also purchase “feminized” seeds.
-Hemp seeds are feminized by treating female plants with colloidal silver or silver thiosulfate and subjecting them to a reduced (12-hour/12-hour day/night) lighting schedule.
+Hemp seeds are feminized by treating female plants with colloidal silver or silver thiosulfate and subjecting them to a reduced (12-hr/12-hr day/night) lighting schedule.
 This reduces ethylene production, allowing for the production of “male” flowers on female plants.
 After flower production, the pollen from these flowers is used to pollinate female flowers, producing a high percentage of female seeds.
 Feminized seeds can then be planted and grown as you would any other transplant.
-Transplant production time is typically about three to three- and-a-half weeks using a 128-cell tray.
-Although the feminization process has the ability to produce feminized seeds that can produce upward of 95-98% female plants, males may still be present.
-If planting 2000 plants per acre at a 95% success rate, growers must identify and rogue up to 100 male plants per acre.
+Transplant production time is typically about 3 to 3-1/2 weeks using a 128-cell tray.
+Although the feminization process has the ability to produce feminized seeds that can produce upward of 95% to 98% female plants, males may still be present.
+If planting 2000 plants per acre at a 95% success rate, growers must identify and cull 100 male plants per acre.
 This will require careful scouting during the growing season.
-In some cases, growers have reported that the feminization process has not been successful and have been left with an even split of male and female plants, which can result in ruining a crop.
+In some cases, growers have reported that the feminization process has not been successful and they have been left with an even split of male and female plants, which can result in ruining a crop.

 The benefits of growing plants from feminized seed include reduced labor and costs compared to rooted cuttings, but the presence of male plants can ruin a crop, so growers must be careful when choosing this route of production.
-Some growers have chosen to direct seed hemp for CBD in the field.
-However, at this time, this is not a common practice due to the high cost of seed.
+Some growers have chosen to direct-seed hemp for CBD in the field.
 Low emergence rates resulting from uneven seed quality can be problematic.
-In addition, the wide spacing required for hemp grown for floral material can make it difficult to control weeds in direct seeded hemp.
-Hemp grown for fiber or seed is usually direct seeded at very high rates similar to other agronomic crops.
+In addition, the wide spacing required for hemp grown for floral material can make it difficult to control weeds in direct-seeded hemp.
+Hemp grown for fiber or seed is usually direct-seeded at very high rates similar to other agronomic crops.

-Some growers in nearby states have experimented with growing a crop from non-feminized seed and culling the male plants in the field during production.
+Some growers in nearby states have experimented with growing a crop from nonfeminized (regular) seed and culling the male plants in the field during production.
 While the initial costs are significantly lower, the labor costs associated with regularly removing male plants in the field can be prohibitive.

 Planting in the field

 Once day length is adequate, growers can plant into the field.
-In Georgia, day length exceeds 14 hours in mid-May.
-The planting window for day-length- sensitive hemp cultivars in Georgia seems to be from mid-May to late June, but continued research may result in changes to recommended planting dates.
+In Georgia, day length exceeds 14 hr in mid-May.
+The planting window for day-length-sensitive hemp cultivars in Georgia seems to be from mid-May to late June, but continued research may result in changes to recommended planting dates.
 Growers need to ensure adequate vegetative growth prior to flower induction in early August, and planting date trials must be conducted to determine the optimal planting time for hemp throughout Georgia.

 Field pest control

-Cercospora leaf spot (Cercospora cf. flagellaris) (Figure 6) has been reported in several states in the Southeastern U.S. (Doyle et al., 2019) and was identified on hemp in Georgia in summer 2019.
+Cercospora leaf spot (Cercospora cf. flagellaris; Figure 6) has been reported in several states in the Southeastern U.S. (Doyle et al., 2019) and was identified on hemp in Georgia in summer 2019.
 The disease can cause complete defoliation on some cultivars.
 Powdery mildew (Golovinomyces sp.) and botrytis mold (Botrytis cinerea) can also affect hemp leaves and flowers.
 If floral material is significantly affected by botrytis, it can render the crop unmarketable.
-Southern blight, (Sclerotium rolfsii) is a common disease of peppers and tomato in Georgia and was found on hemp growing in Georgia in 2019.
-Due to the lack of approved pesticides to combat some of these diseases, growers must use cultural practices to help reduce the presence of inoculum and susceptibility of plants.
+Southern blight (Sclerotium rolfsii) is a common disease of peppers and tomatoes in Georgia and was found on hemp growing in Georgia in 2019.
+Because of the lack of approved pesticides to combat some of these diseases, growers must use cultural practices to help reduce the presence of inoculum and susceptibility of plants.
 This includes using drip irrigation and preventing waterlogged soils.
 Wider row spacing may also increase air flow and reduce leaf wetness.

 “Budworm” is a generic term given to a variety of worm species that feed on developing flowers in hemp (Figure 7).
 Several types of armyworms and bollworms (e.g., corn earworms) have been identified in Georgia.
 Fields should be regularly scouted at flowering, as budworms can cause significant damage when unchecked.